jordan-breton/it-journey-sources/docs/about/skill-set.md

      to ask myself: How would **I** solve the problems it solves?

      Implementing a proof of concept before using a library/a framework feature is something I do a lot.
-It not only help me improve my skills overtime, but it help me spot my solutions strengths and weaknesses.
+It not only help me improve my skills overtime, but it helps me spot my solutions strengths and weaknesses.

 -    :fontawesome-solid-hand-peace:{ .lg } **Openness to criticism**

      ---

      Writing code is not just about applying technical knowledge.
-It's about solving problem in a creative way.
+It's about solving problems in a creative way.
 The *creative way* part is such a subjective thing that not being able to keep a certain distance with our code may poison our developer career.

      I don't see criticism has something against me, but as something that is helping me being better at what I do.
 As such, substantiate critics are always welcome.